ntlm1686/g1gc-jikesrvm/README.md

     // TODO: public static final int REGIONS_SIZE public int num_current_regions;
     ```
-    An instance of ```G1Space``` uses a ```AddressArray``` to stores the start address of each region.
-In other words, an instance of this class holds a global pool of regions, but this class do not directly allocate objects into regions.
+    An instance of ```G1Space``` uses an ```AddressArray``` to store the start address of each region.
+In other words, an instance holds a global pool of regions, but this class does not directly allocate objects into regions.
     ```java
     protected final AddressArray regions = AddressArray.create(MAX_NUM_REGION);
     ```